SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Acknowledgments

 \section{Acknowledgments}

-We thank the original authors of the included datasets in SuperGLUE for their approval of our usage and redistribution of their datasets.
-We also are grateful for the individuals that proposed various NLP datasets that ultimately we did not include in SuperGLUE.
+We thank the original authors of the included datasets in SuperGLUE for their cooperation in the creation of the benchmark, as well as those who proposed tasks and datasets that we ultimately could not include.
 This work was made possible in part by a donation to NYU from Eric and Wendy Schmidt made by recommendation of the Schmidt Futures program.
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan V GPU used at NYU for this research.
+We gratefully acknowledge the support of the NVIDIA Corporation with the donation of a Titan V GPU used at NYU for this research, and funding from DeepMind for the hosting of the benchmark platform.
 AW is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1342536.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This project is partly supported by Samsung Advanced Institute of Technology (Next Generation Deep Learning: from Pattern Recognition to AI) and Samsung Electronics (Improving Deep Learning using Latent Structure).